alexbradd/compsci-notes/first/sec/notes.md

 3. The attacker, impersonating the authoritative DNS server, spoofs the answer (before the legitimate one)
 4. The victim DNS server trusts and caches the malicious record

+### DHCP poisoning

+DHCP is unauthenticated.
+The attacker can then intercept the DHCP requests and be the first to answer.
+The client will trust the first to respond.

+Whit a spoofed DHCP response the attacker can set IP addresses, DNS addresses and the default gateway of the victim client.

+### ICMP and ICMP redirects

+ICMP is a control protocol used by IP.
+Some interesting commands are:

+1. Echo: pinging
+2. Redirect: sent by routers, informs hosts about better routes/gateways
+   - This feature is not used any more and every system will have ICMP redirect turned off

+The attacker can forge a spoofed ICMP redirect to re-route traffic.
+ICMP includes some weak authentication: it includes the IP header and a portion of the payload of the original IP datagram to prove that it received the message.
+Of course this doesn't stop attackers since they can just sniff packets and try to win the race condition with the router.

+### Route mangling

+If the attacker can announce routes to a router, they can play a number off magical tricks since:

+- IGRP, RIP, OSPF: no/weak authentication
+- EIGRP, BGP: authentication available but seldom used

+## Secure network architectures

+### Firewalls

+They are network access control system that verifies all the packets flowing through it.
+Their main functions are usually IP packet filtering and Network Address Translation (NAT).

+A firewall checks **all** the traffic flowing through it, and **only** the traffic flowing through it.
+This means that they are powerless against local-network attacks or unchecked path attacks.
+The firewall itself is a
+computer: it could have vulnerabilities and be violated.
+Most of the times it is a single purpose machine, an embedded appliance with just a firmware, and offer few or no services (to reduce attack surface).

+A firewall acts like a bouncer: it just applies some rules to packets enter/leaving through it.
+This means that bad policies lead to bad security.
+Policies must be built on a default-deny basis.

+There are two main types of firewalls:

+1. Network layer firewalls:
+   - Packet-filters: looks up to the IP layer (and partially transport)
+   - Stateful packet-filters: can track state and manage protocols such as TCP
+2. Application layer firewalls:
+   - Circuit level firewalls (legacy): basically TCP-level proxies, not transparent to users
+   - Application proxies: normal proxies, not transparent to users

+#### Packet filters

+Every packet filter allows us to express the following concept: "if packet matches certain condition, block/allow/log/etc...".

+Stateless packet-filters do packet-by-packet processing and cannot track the state of connections.
+They do not inspect the payload.
+In some configurations, it may require relaxing policies to let through some connections:

+- For example, in a web-server, we would need to allow traffic in both directions (from outside to server and viceversa), meaning we can be allow leakage of info from the local network to the outside

+Stateful packet-filters do everything that stateless packet filters do, plus they implement the TCP state machine.
+This means that we can track connection without adding a "response" rule, making deny-rules safer:

+- Using the same example as before, we could deny packets from the local network while still allowing connections from the outside to work

+The main problem of stateful packet filtering is performance: performance is bounded on a per-connection basis, not on a per-packet basis.
+This means that the firewall is more vulnerable to DoS.

+Stateful packet filtering allows some more advanced tecniques:

+1. Tracking (logging/accounting)
+2. Deep content inspection: we are able to reconstruct application-layer protocols and inspect them
+   - This means that we can instruct the firewall to analyze packets and recognize attacks
+3. Packet defragmentation and reassembly
+4. NAT:
+   - for TCP, see first-year FCI lecture on NAT
+   - in UDP, we do not have connections meaning we need to infer connections based on context with something like timeouts (abusable and not always reliable)
+   - Some protocols transmit network information at application layer, requiring application layer inspection for NAT to work:
+     - FTP is particularly a pain to deal with since it does things kinda backwards (client sends a free port to the server and then the server initiates a connection)

+#### Application proxies

+Proxies act as servers to clients and clients to servers (basically a MITM).
+They are almost never transparent to clients, which may require modifications.
+Moreover, each application protocol requires its own proxies.

+Proxies can do a bunch of useful stuff:

+1. Authenticate users
+2. Apply specific filtering policies
+3. Content filtering/scanning
+4. Expose a subset of the protocol to defend clients or servers (if a server is being defended we call them reverse-proxies).